eriklouise/REST-Asymmetric-Encryption-Demo/README.md

-# REST Assymetric Encryption Demo
+# REST Asymmetric Encryption Demo

 This little demo project shows how to:
 1. Connect in python to Ciphertrust Manager instance (getting the Bearer Token, etc...).